taostat/taostats-docs/docs/Bittensor/dtao/dtao-faq.md

 Your tao will remain staked to the validator you are staked with at the launch of dTao.
 It will be now called staked to your validator on root.

-# Do I need to do anything to my Stake?

-You do not have to.
-Your staked balance will remain on the validator.
-It will be in the root subnet.

-"I am staked on \[validatorName]." becomes "I am staked on \[validatorName] on root."

 # How is staking different?

 [Staking in dTao](doc:staking-in-dtao)